Group-6-DevOps/Group6/use-case4.md

 - The population of North America continent.
 - The Population of New South Wales district.
 - The Population of Sydney city.
-- Percentage of the world languages.
+- Percentage of the Chinese, English, Hindi, Spanish and Arabic languages.

 ## EXTENSIONS